YKDuan47/YKDuan47.github.io/_pages/about.md

 ---
 permalink: /
-title: "Yongkang Duan('段永康' in Chinese)"
+title: "About me"
+except: "About me"
 author_profile: true
 redirect_from:
   - /about/